 Speed humps and tables provide traffic calming by reducing vehicle speeds.
 They are typically placed in a series and cross the entire width of the roadway.
 These cannot be used on high-volume or high-speed streets.
-Speed humps typically slow traffic to 15 to 20 mph.8
+Speed humps typically slow traffic to 15 to 20 mph.22 If the impact to emergency vehicle response times is a concern, add wheel slots to allow for easier emergency vehicle navigation.